thrackle-io/rules-engine/docs/userGuides/rules/MINIMUM-ACCOUNT-BALANCE-BY-DATE.md

 - **_holdPeriods** (uint16[]): array of *hold periods* for each sub-rule.
 - **_startTimestamps** (uint64[]): array of *timestamps* for each sub-rule.

 It is important to note that array positioning matters in this function.
 For instance, tag in position zero of the `_accountTags` array will contain the sub-rule created by the values in the position zero of `_holdAmounts`, `_holdPeriods` and `_startTimestamps`.
-Same with tag in posotion *n*.
+Same with tag in position *n*.

 ### Parameter Optionality: